drighelli/SpatialExperiment_Bioc2021/README.md

 its methods for storing and retrieving spatial coordinates, images, and how to manage them.

-The third part will show how to store/retrieve already stored spatial datasets from the `STdata` and `10xVisiumData` packages and how to generate plots with `ggspavis`.
+The third part will show how to store/retrieve already stored spatial datasets from the `STexampleData` and `10xVisiumData` packages and how to generate plots with `ggspavis`.

 The workshop will end with a mini-challenge for the attendees to handle with